-- Supplement evidence for outcome areas from the mandatory content that may not naturally occur, or be possible to apply, through the business project (e.g. outcomes around recruitment and induction). - Support evidence for outcome areas from the selected optional units where the outcomes are not readily evidencable through the business project. - Provide an opportunity for the candidate to provide evidence of key achievements and activities that occurred outside the key assessment tasks.
+- Supplement evidence for outcome areas from the mandatory content that may not naturally occur or be possible to apply through the business project (e.g recruitment and induction). - Support evidence for outcome areas from the selected optional units where the outcomes are not readily evidencable through the business project. - Provide an opportunity for the candidate to provide evidence of key achievements and activities that occurred outside the key assessment tasks.

 Some areas where it is not likely that evidence would be obtainable naturally through the business project must be demonstrated through the portfolio.
-These are clearly indicated in the Evidence Completion Form
+These are clearly indicated in the Evidence Completion Form (Appendix 6).

-(Appendix 6).
 Other areas that will need to be evidenced through the portfolio will be identified by the internal assessor at the business project planning meeting, upon reviewing the scope of the business project and activities contained within its implementation.
 (See further the business project section below).

-It is important that candidates are reminded that the portfolio is to be used to capture evidence of their practice as identified (above); it is not intended to be a transactional account of all the work that a candidate has done over the assessment period.
+It is important that candidates are reminded that the portfolio is to be used to capture standout or showcase examples of their practice; it is not intended to be a transactional account of all the work that a candidate has done over the assessment period.

-Evidence from the portfolio should be kept in accordance with the confidentiality and consent requirements of the workplace/setting, as well as the conditions outlined in the Administration Handbook (Introduction to working with City & Guilds and WJEC).
+Evidence from the portfolio should be kept in accordance with the confidentiality and consent requirements of the organisation/setting, as well as the conditions outlined in the Administration Handbook.